 Most of the youth highlighted increased awareness raising as a means to get everyone on board and to boost their involvement in actions to fight the pandemic.
 The following suggestions were mentioned as measures to address the current gaps in the response: organizing youth in groups and supporting Income Generating Activities for youth.

+"They help in raising awareness among the people that doesn't know about the virus.
 No, there is no different among female youths because all are involved in sensitization to avoid the spread of the virus."